SAP/cf-cli-smsi-plugin/README.md

 -->
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/cloud-sfsf-benefits-ext)](https://api.reuse.software/info/github.com/SAP-samples/cloud-sfsf-benefits-ext)

-# cf-cli-smsi-plugin
-# CF CLI Service Management Service Instance Plugin
+# CF CLI service management plugin

-This is a Cloud Foundry CLI plugin designed to make it easier when using the [Service Management](https://help.sap.com/viewer/product/SERVICEMANAGEMENT/Cloud/en-US) service in Cloud Foundry.
+This is a Cloud Foundry(CF) Command Line Interface(CLI) plugin designed to make it easier when using the [Service Management](https://help.sap.com/viewer/product/SERVICEMANAGEMENT/Cloud/en-US) service in Cloud Foundry.
 It uses the service manager REST API to get details of service instances that the service management service has created.

 # Requirements
 Installed CloudFoundry CLI - ensure that CloudFoundry CLI is installed and working.
 For more information about installation of CloudFoundry CLI, please visit the official CloudFoundry [documentation](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).